ajmrishav/ajmrishav/README.md

 - 🔭 I’m currently working on **enhancing my skills and other soft skills**

-- 🌱 I’m currently learning **Spring Boot , Java , Angular and DSA**
+- 🌱 I’m currently learning **Spring Boot , Java , Angular and Problem Solving Skills**

 - 👯 I’m looking to collaborate on **Backend Project or Full Stack Projects**